Programme

 Assessment

-During the first year of the integrated PhD, students complete work which leads to the award of an MRes qualification (formally awarded on completion of the PhD).
-The taught elements of the MRes year include units that are assessed using coursework and examinations (both oral and written).
+During the initial training phase, students complete taught units that are assessed using coursework and examinations (both oral and written).
 Students are required to reach a pass mark of 60% in order to progress onto their research phase.

-During years 2-4, students carry out supervised research in their chosen subject which must then be written up as a substantial thesis.
+During the PhD phase, students carry out supervised research in their chosen subject which must then be written up as a substantial thesis.
 The confirmation of the PhD programme is subject to students passing an assessment process, which normally involves submission of written work and an oral examination.
 This usually takes place 12 months after the start of the research phase.

 The final stage of the PhD is submission of the thesis and the oral or viva voce examination, in which students are required to defend the thesis to a Board of Examiners.